-When you study at the National Maritime College (NMC) or, use any of services we collect personal information from you which allows us to identify who you are.
+When you enrol on a course delivered by the National Maritime College (NMC) or, use any of our services, we collect personal information from you which allows us to identify who you are.
 We respect this personal information and do our best to keep it safe and secure.
-Bound by the Australian Privacy Principals of the Privacy Act 1988, we will not disclose any information which we gather for the purpose of providing training, identification and maritime licensing to any third party other than where is required by law.
+Bound by the Australian Privacy Principals of the Privacy Act 1988, we will not disclose any information which we gather for the purpose of providing training, identification and maritime licensing to any third party other than where it is required by law.

 In order to provide training and assessment services the National Maritime College (NMC) must collect personal information from staff students and clients.
 This information is required to be reported to ASQA under the requirements of the Australian Vocational Education and Training Management Information Statistical Standards (AVETMISS) or if requested reported to Federal and State Maritime Authorities.

 - Date of Birth